GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/glossary/index.md

 Encrypted reports sent from individual user devices.
 These reports contain data about cross-site user behavior and conversions.
 Conversions (sometimes called attribution trigger events) and associated metrics are defined by the advertiser or adtech.
 Each report is encrypted to prevent various parties from accessing the underlying data.

 ## Attestation

 A mechanism to authenticate software identity, usually with [cryptographic hashes](https://en.wikipedia.org/wiki/Cryptographic_hash_function) or signatures.
-For the aggregation service proposal, attestation matches the code running in the adtech-operated aggregation service with the code provided by The Privacy Sandbox team.
+For the aggregation service proposal, attestation matches the code running in the adtech-operated aggregation service with the open source code.

 ## Attribution {: #attribution }